Reduce Signs Of Aging With A Facelift Procedure.

 Dr. Liland will close the incisions with stitches using techniques to minimize scarring.
 Bandages will be placed across the face after the procedure to minimize swelling and bruising and some patients also receive drainage tubes.

-A Facelift procedure helps to restore the lower two-thirds of the face by removing any excess skin and fine lines.
+A facelift procedure helps to restore the lower two-thirds of the face by removing any excess skin and fine lines.

-This female patient underwent a Facelift procedure to remove excess skin and fine lines to achieve a more youthful appearance.
+This female patient underwent a facelift procedure to remove excess skin and fine lines to achieve a more youthful appearance.

-Facelifts Combined with Other Procedures
+Facelifts Combined With Other Procedures

-Since even a full facelift addresses only the lower 2/3 of the face, patients who have concerns regarding their entire face may desire to undergo an additional surgery that addresses the upper third of the face.
+Since even a full facelift addresses only the lower two-thirds of the face, patients who have concerns regarding their entire face may desire to undergo an additional surgery that addresses the upper third of the face.
 Frequently, our Dallas facelift patients combine a brow lift or blepharoplasty with their facelift procedure to reduce signs of aging from the brows or the eyes.
 For many patients, this creates a more natural result since all areas of the face will be addressed during the surgery.

 Additionally, some patients undergo a facelift procedure to resolve concerns over asymmetrical signs of aging.
 Not all areas of the face or both sides of the face will age at the same rate which can leave patients with noticeable differences between the two sides of their face.
 Facial Symmetry Surgery refers to a facial surgery or multiple surgeries that are performed to address facial asymmetries and a facelift is often performed as one of these procedures.

-Recovery From a Facelift
+Recovery From A Facelift